Aliases for FLT1 Gene

 GeneCards Summary for FLT1 Gene

 FLT1 (Fms Related Tyrosine Kinase 1) is a Protein Coding gene.
-Diseases associated with FLT1 include Anal Canal Squamous Cell Carcinoma and Eclampsia.
-Among its related pathways are p70S6K Signaling and Focal Adhesion.
-GO annotations related to this gene include identical protein binding and protein kinase activity.
+Diseases associated with FLT1 include Pre-Eclampsia and Anal Canal Squamous Cell Carcinoma.
+Among its related pathways are Apoptotic Pathways in Synovial Fibroblasts and VEGF Signaling Pathway.
+Gene Ontology (GO) annotations related to this gene include identical protein binding and protein kinase activity.
 An important paralog of this gene is KDR.

 UniProtKB/Swiss-Prot for FLT1 Gene